yanze039/6.7900_Project_Sensor/README.md

 ## pH embedding

-In the experiments, we only have two pH conditions, pH = 6 / 8.
-We use a one-hot-like style to encode this.
-To align with the DNA embedding, we assign the vector `[0, 0, ..., 0]` to pH = 6, and the vector `[1, 1, ..., 1]` to pH = 8.
+In the experiments, we only had two pH conditions, pH = 6 / 8.
+We used a one-hot-like style to encode this.
+To align with the DNA embedding, we assigned the vector `[0, 0, ..., 0]` to pH = 6, and the vector `[1, 1, ..., 1]` to pH = 8.
 Each vector has the shape `[1, 512]`.

 ## Response & Outputs
 The outputs of our model are 8-dim vectors (2 responses * 4 analytes).
 Different responses have different distributions.
-To eliminate the effect of imbalanced distribution, we normolized the first response by a scaling factor of 0.0113.
+To eliminate the effect of the imbalanced distribution, we normolized the first response by a scaling factor of 0.0113.

 # Model